CurioTeam/dss-deploy-scripts/README.md

       "ilks": {
         "A": {
-          "mat": "<Liquidation ratio value in percentage (e.g. 150)>", "line": "<Debt ceiling value in DAI unit>", "dust": "<Min amount of debt a CDP can hold in DAI unit>" "duty": "<Collateral component of stability fee in percentage per year (e.g. 2.5)>", "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "lump": "<Liquidation Quantity in Collateral Unit>",
+          "mat": "<Liquidation ratio value in percentage (e.g. 150)>", "line": "<Debt ceiling value in CSC unit>", "dust": "<Min amount of debt a CDP can hold in CSC unit>" "duty": "<Collateral component of stability fee in percentage per year (e.g. 2.5)>", "chop": "<Liquidation penalty value in percentage (e.g. 12.5)>", "lump": "<Liquidation Quantity in Collateral Unit>",